-DP12 - Equipage and Approval - The new procedures shall be flyable by the majority of Bournemouth commercial aircraft operators.
+DP12 - Equipage and Approval - The new procedures shall be flyable by the majority of LBA commercial aircraft operators.

-DP13 - Arrival Transitions - The arrival transition designs shall seamlessly integrate with the new RNP instrument approach procedures at Bournemouth Airport and if possible, the existing ILS approach procedures.
+DP13 - Arrival Transitions - The arrival transition designs shall seamlessly integrate with new RNP Instrument Approach Procedures at LBA and if possible, the existing ILS approach procedures.

-DP14 - Departure Procedures - The Standard Instrument Departures (SIDs) shall terminate at the agreed 'Gateways' into the route network and are deconflicted from the arrival transitions.
+DP14 - Departure Procedures - The Standard Instrument Departures (SIDs) shall terminate at the agreed 'Gateways' into the route network and should be deconflicted from the arrival transitions.